ely2ba/uk-houseprice-ardl-stata/README.md

 # uk-houseprice-ardl-stata
-A reproducible Stata workflow for an ARDL time-series analysis of UK house-price growth (1992 Q2–2024 Q4), completed as MSc Econometrics coursework.
+A self-designed, fully reproducible Stata workflow for an ARDL time-series analysis of UK house-price growth (1992 Q2 – 2024 Q4).
+I chose the research question independently and collected all raw data myself as part of my MSc Econometrics coursework.

 # UK House-Price Dynamics (1992 Q2 – 2024 Q4)